vyshnavi-adusumelli/FinBot/CONTRIBUTING.md

 # Contributing to TrackMyDollar

-Follow the set of guidelines below to contribute to TrackMyDollar!
+Follow the set of guidelines below to contribute to SlashBot!

 ## Code of Conduct

 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to psomash@ncsu.edu.
+Please report unacceptable behavior to psomash@ncsu.edu or secheaper@gamil.com.

 Prerequistes required before starting this project